last update 25 July 2012

 1911 census - Maria Fletcher now being looked after |

-by one daughter (Susan Annie) at 9 Trafalgar Square, Scarborough, just a stone's throw from 9, North Marine Drive.
+by one daughter (Susan Annie) at 9 Trafalgar Square, Scarborough, just a stone's throw from their previous place at 9, North Marine Drive.
 In 2011 the house had a cared for but unrenovated look - it's the only one that has not had an extra storey added.

 |